GuardianLabs/policy-sdk/packages/variables/README.md

 ------------
 ### Usage
 The main class needed is `VariablesPopulator`, exported from `./src`. \
-It needs description of variables of a policy, returned by the onchain method of Policy Handler `getVariablesList`. \
+It needs description of variables of a policy, returned by the onchain method of `PolicyHandler.getVariablesList`. \
 The populator can then be built:
 ```javascript
 const populator = new VariablesPopulator(rawOnchainVariables);